smlnj/prettyprint/device/README.md

 output device.
 It can also support device specific "styles" for highlighting text and device specific "tokens" or special symbols (typically Unicode symbols).

 Initially there are just two specific devices definded.
-Plain_Device for printing to plain (i.e., ASCII) text, and ANSITerm_Device for printing to an ANSII terminal (emulator) that support certain text highlighting modes and that can render at least some Unicode glyphs.
+PlainDevice for printing to plain (i.e., ASCII) text, and ANSITermDevice for printing to an ANSII terminal (emulator) that support certain text highlighting modes and that can render at least some Unicode glyphs.
 The (DBM_PP) prettyprint library